elikamm/genetics/README.md

 Run `make test` from the repository root.
 This will build the executable and run it with each instance from the __'tests'__ directory.

 ## Multitest
 Run `python multitest.py` from the repository root.
-This will test every combination of parameters and implementations.
+This will test every combination of parameters and implementations (and store the results to a __'results.txt'__ file).